 Who we are, what we do

-Studio D is a tight knit team of researchers, designers and business strategists.
-We have an innate curiosity of the world around us, and a unique perspective on how insight can be applied to strategy, design, public policy, community engagement, partnership models and brand.
+Founded by Jan Chipchase, Studio D is a tight knit team of researchers, designers and business strategists.
+We have an innate curiosity of the world around us, and a unique perspective on how insight can be applied to strategy, design, public policy, community engagement, partnership models and brands.

 Our clients include the world’s most interesting and successful organisations.
 For a sense of scale, and reach, see where we operate.
 A small, focussed and highly motivated team, can achieve big things.

 Every project starts with pioneering research that is able to pinpoint underlying motivations and why people do what they do.
-We use this foundational understanding to reframe the world, define untapped markets, and identify existential opportunities, and threats.
+We use this foundational understanding of human behaviour to reframe the world, define untapped markets, and identify existential opportunities, and threats.

 100% of our projects aim to increase the potential for positive social impact through our clients' work.
 We work on those projects.

-We pride ourselves on our flexibility, and on doing the right thing by the client.
+We pride ourselves on adapting to conditions on the ground, and on doing the right thing by the client.

 To discuss a project, contact us.